 This is when the validators breach the protocols in two ways – Unavailability and Double signing.
 You can read the details about slashing here.

 This is why Harmony, is advocating doing our due diligence when delegating our tokens.

 According to Harmony’s FAQ page, “As a delegator, you should carefully choose validators based on their historical performance metrics such as APR, uptime, and commission.
 In case of indifference or indecisiveness, you should distribute your delegations among multiple validators in order to minimize risk.”

-Another thing that I personally do to minimize my risk is that I follow the Twitter accounts of all validators that I delegate my tokens with regardless of platform (Cosmos, Terra, Harmony, etc).
+Another thing that I personally do to minimize my risk is follow the Twitter accounts of all validators to whom I delegate my tokens regardless of platform (Cosmos, Terra, Harmony, etc).

-I also check various relevant Reddit communities from time to time to check any feedback regarding the validators that I have delegated my tokens with.
+I also check various relevant Reddit communities from time to time to check for any feedback regarding the validators to whom I have delegated my tokens.